An Oracle Gradient Regularized Newton Method for Quadratic Measurements Regression: Numerical Examples

 \textbf{(b) Effect of $p$}.
-We fix $\sigma=1$ and $ n=4p$ but vary $p \in \{100,150,\ldots,450,500\}$ and $\sigma_\varepsilon\in\{0,0.1\}$.
-We run 25 random trials for each case of $(p,n,\sigma,\sigma_\varepsilon)$ as WF will consume too long time when $p\geq 450$.
-Since both methods have $100\%$ success rate when $n=4p$ as shown in Figure \ref{fig-effect-n}, we report the relative error and CPU time in Figure \ref{fig-effect-p}.
-One can observe that GRNM acquires a much higher order of accuracy than WF for the noiseless cases and achieves similar errors for the noisy cases.
-However, it runs much faster than WF for all scenarios.
+We fix $\sigma=1$ and $ n=4p$, but vary $p \in \{100,150,\ldots,450,500\}$ and $\sigma_\varepsilon\in\{0,0.1\}$.
+We run 25 random trials for each combination of $(p,n,\sigma,\sigma_\varepsilon)$ as WF takes too long time when $p\geq 450$.
+Since all methods have $100\%$ success rates when $n=4p$ as shown in Figure \ref{fig-effect-n}, we report the relative error and CPU time in Figure \ref{fig-effect-p}.
+Evidently, GRNM achieves a much higher accuracy than the other three algorithms for the noiseless cases and runs much faster for both cases.